denispol/Toutui/README.md

 ## 🛠️ Roadmap
+**Short-term Goals**
-Since this is a beta version, the main focus is on tracking and fixing bugs.
+- Since this is a beta version, the main focus is on tracking and fixing bugs.
-Currently working on the next release: [v0.1.4-beta](https://github.com/AlbanDAVID/Toutui/milestone/1)
+- Currently working on the next release: [v0.1.4-beta](https://github.com/AlbanDAVID/Toutui/milestone/1)

+**Mid-term Goals**
+- CI/CD Implementation
+- Add future features described bellow.

 ## 🔮 Future features
 Here are some features that could be added in future releases: